Welcome to Grace!

 You have communion at each service - How does that work?
 At Grace, we believe this is the Lord’s Supper, which is God’s feast and intended for all God’s people.
 You are invited to take communion or come forward for a blessing if you prefer.
 We use real bread, too (and we have gluten-free wafers upon request).

 Your church seems really Catholic - am I mistaken?
 Great observation.
-The Episcopal Church, a branch of the Anglican Communion (the Church of England) is special in that it marries the Catholic style of worship with a progressive, “Protestant” sensibility in understanding the Bible and in the preaching.
+The Episcopal Church, a branch of the Anglican Communion (the Church of England) is special in that it marries the Catholic style of worship (“smells and bells” and other details which those who are Roman Catholic will instantly recognize) but with a much more “Protestant” sensibility in understanding the Bible and embracing reason and experience.
+Episcopal Churches are known for example for having female and LGBT+ clergy and for allowing same-sex marriage.

 Do you have Sunday School?
-We do - at 9am, in between our Sunday services.
-Children up to about age 11 are invited to attend our Catechesis of the Good Shepherd class.
-Students in middle and high school are invited to join “Donuts and Discussion” where they talk about topics related to our faith and our world over doughnuts.
-Adults are invited to join an ongoing book or film study in the parish hall each week.
-Occasionally we don’t have Sunday School when there are big celebrations or other occasions (such as major holidays).
+We do - at 9:45am on Sunday mornings.
+Children are invited to attend our Catechesis of the Good Shepherd class for ages 3-6 or a class for older children ages 7-10.
+The children rejoin the adults in worship in time for communion.
+Students in middle and high school are invited to participate as acolytes in worship or as chaperones in Sunday’s School.
+Adults are invited to join a weekly class on a variety of topics in the parish hall each week at 9am Occasionally we don’t have Sunday School when there are big celebrations or other occasions (such as major holidays).

 Is there a way for me to talk further with the priest?
 Yes!
 The Vicar, Greg, would love to talk further with you if you have any questions, no matter how big or small.
 His email is firstname.lastname@example.org.